A 3d render of a building accepting a credit card swipe next to a bank

 Danny Randell | April 12, 2022

-“A Merchant Acquirer is a bank works closely with other players to facilitate payment processing for your business.”
+“A merchant acquirer is a bank that works closely with other players to facilitate payment processing for your business.”

 • Content